mcapuccini/cloud-insight/README.md

 ## Run from Eclipse (Scala IDE)
 1) Right click on Main.scala > Run as > Scala application.
 Let it fail.
-2) Right click on Main.scala > Run configurations > Arguments > type `--master local` in the program arguments field.
+2) Right click on Main.scala > Run as > Run configurations > Arguments > type `--master local` in the program arguments field.
 Apply and run.